People

 Noah Schaffer

 Noah completed his MS in computer science in 2022.
 While at Northwestern, he did work in source separation and generative modeling for audio.
 In his free time, he enjoys playing guitar and is a percussionist.
+In fall 2025 he begins PhD studies at Dartmouth.

 -